Department of Computer Science

 CS 4853.
 Advanced Systems Programming.
 (3-0) 3 Credit Hours.

 Prerequisite: CS 3733.
-Concepts and knowledge on system booting, memory management, process and scheduling, interrupt handling, system calls, file systems, networking, device drivers and module programming.
+Concepts and knowledge on system booting, memory management, process and scheduling, interrupt handling, system calls, file systems, networking, device drivers, and module programming.
 Runtime systems.
 Programming kernel modules in Linux.
 (Formerly titled "Systems Development and Programming.")
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4863.
 Distributed Computing and Systems.
 (3-0) 3 Credit Hours.

 Prerequisite: CS 3733.
 A distributed system comprises computers working together as a single unit.
 These systems are essential to the understanding of present and future computer applications.
 This course will include the following topics: concurrent processing, threads, network programming, distributed file systems, remote procedure calls, distributed objects, client-server models, and Internet protocols.
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+This course has Differential Tuition.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

 CS 4883.
 Senior Thesis I. (3-0) 3 Credit Hours.

 Prerequisite: Consent of Instructor.
 The student learns how to conduct independent research.
-He/she selects a thesis topic, conducts a literature review, plans and executes an experiment, and gathers and analyzes data.
-Faculty sponsorship of the thesis is required and a faculty member should agree to sponsor the student before Senior Thesis I begins.
-Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design; and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
+The student selects a thesis topic, conducts a literature review, plans and executes an experiment, and gathers and analyzes data.
+Faculty sponsorship of the thesis is required, and a faculty member should agree to sponsor the student before Senior Thesis I begins.
+Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design, and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4893.
 Senior Thesis II.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of Instructor.
 The student writes the thesis through a series of assignments.
-The student also prepares a presentation of his/her research and presents the thesis to the public during a Computer Science undergraduate research symposium.
+The student also prepares a presentation of their research and presents the thesis to the public during a Computer Science undergraduate research symposium.
 Faculty sponsorship of the thesis is required and should be the same faculty member from Thesis I (special exceptions are possible).
 Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design, and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours of Independent Studies (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+May be repeated for credit, but no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Design (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Course Fees: IUCS $15.
-Differential Tuition: $50.
+This course has Differential Tuition.
+Course Fee: IUCS $15.

 CS 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours of Independent Studies (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+May be repeated for credit, but no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Course Fees: IUCS $30.
-Differential Tuition: $100.
+This course has Differential Tuition.
+Course Fee: IUCS $30.

 CS 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; the registration form is available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours of Independent Studies (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+May be repeated for credit, but not more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Design (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Course Fees: IUCS $45.
-Differential Tuition: $150.
+This course has Differential Tuition.
+Course Fee: IUCS $45.

 CS 4923.
 Undergraduate Research.
 (0-0) 3 Credit Hours.

-Prerequisites: Undergraduate standing in Computer Science and permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
-The undergraduate research course should involve a laboratory, experimental and/or a theoretical problem.
-May be repeated for credit, but not more than 6 semester credit hours of Independent Studies (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+Prerequisite: Restricted to students majoring in Computer Science.
+Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered.
+This course should involve a laboratory and experimental and/or a theoretical problem.
+May be repeated for credit, but no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Design (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring.
-Course Fees: IUCS $45.
-Differential Tuition: $150.
+This course has Differential Tuition.
+Course Fee: IUCS $45.

 CS 4933.
 Internship in Computer Science.
 (0-0) 3 Credit Hours.

-Prerequisites: Junior or senior standing, an overall 2.5 grade point average, and permission in writing from the instructor, the Department Chair, and the Dean of the College of Sciences.
+Prerequisite: Junior or Seniors with a 2.5+ Overall GPA, and approval from the employer, the instructor, the Department Chair, and the Associate Dean for Undergraduate Studies, registration form available on the College of Sciences website.
 The opportunity for a semester-long work experience in a private business or public agency in a computer science-related position.
-Not more than 3 semester credit hours of CS 4933, and not more than 6 semester credit hours of Independent Studies (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933) may count toward the Bachelor of Science degree in Computer Science.
+No more than 3 semester credit hours of CS 4933, and no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), and Senior Design (CS 4613, CS 4623) may count toward the Bachelor of Science degree in Computer Science.
 Generally offered: Fall, Summer.
-Course Fees: IUCS $45.
-Differential Tuition: $150.
+This course has Differential Tuition.
+Course Fee: IUCS $45.

 CS 4953.
 Special Studies in Computer Science.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Summer.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+This course has Differential Tuition.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

 CS 4963.
 Advanced Topics in Systems and Cloud.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 Advanced topics in an area of systems and cloud.
 May be repeated for credit when topics vary.
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+This course has Differential Tuition.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

 CS 4973.
 Advanced Topics in Data Science.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 Advanced topics in an area of data science.
 May be repeated for credit when topics vary.
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.